-And it’s a massive summer for women’s sport.
-The Women’s World Cup (football) takes place in France, with Phil Neville’s squad reaching the semi-finals and Megan Rapinoe becoming an iconic figure the world over.
-The Netball World Cup will be held in Liverpool in July, the Women’s Ashes the same month, while England have already won the Women’s Six Nations in rugby.
+And it was a massive year for women’s sport.
+The Women’s World Cup (football) took place in France, with Phil Neville’s squad reaching the semi-finals and Megan Rapinoe becoming an iconic figure the world over.
+The Netball World Cup was held in Liverpool in July, the Women’s Ashes took place the same month, while England won the Women’s Six Nations in rugby.
 And Fallon Sherrock turned the very manly world of darts upside down with two thrilling wins over men at the PDC World Darts Championships, before being awarded a spot in all World Series of Darts events in 2020.

-So while attendance records in women’s hockey, cricket and football are being broken all over the place, it is heartening to see the women’s sport movement not resting on its laurels.
-To their great credit, The Daily Telegraph has announced Telegraph Women’s Sport.
-Anna Kessel – the founder of Women in Football, has become the paper’s first ever women’s sport editor, and it will devote regular pages and column inches to women’s sport, with a host of new columnists.
+While glass ceilings and attendance records in women’s hockey, cricket and football were being broken all over the place, it was heartening to see the women’s sport movement not resting on its laurels.
+To their great credit, back in June, The Daily Telegraph announced Telegraph Women’s Sport.
+Anna Kessel – the founder of Women in Football, became the paper’s first ever women’s sport editor, and it is now devoting regular pages and column inches to women’s sport, with a host of new columnists.

-It has also produced a manifesto for women’s sport, that will:
+It also produced a manifesto for women’s sport, that seeks to:

 - Address the under-representation of women’s sport through increased editorial coverage in digital and print media

 - Celebrate women’s sport through the introduction of standalone channels, dedicated products and the integration of content into existing Telegraph sections